 The University community may publicize their events in designated areas through several methods.
 The form and content of the publicity will not be restricted, unless it is libelous, obscene, incites riot or other unlawful action.
 The posting may not include any suggestions of the availability of alcohol.
 All posting outside the Reynolds Club must state clearly the name of the organization or department, and if applicable event date, time and location.
 Violation of the posting policy will result in consequences ranging from a penalty fine to suspension of the student organization or individual student.
-Complaints and questions must be directed to the Office of the Reynolds Club and Student Activities at the Student Activities Center (RC 001, 834-8300).
+Complaints and questions must be directed to the Center for Leadership and Involvement (RC 001, 834-8300).

 Anonymous posting is allowed in the Reynolds Club only.
 These postings must be dated and will be removed one week after posting.
 Posting must be placed only on designated bulletin boards, no more than one posting per event and the posting should not cover current postings belonging to other organizations or individuals.
-The Office of the Reynolds Club and Student Activities monitors the bulletin boards in the Reynolds Club and Bartlett Hall only.
-If a member of the University community has any concerns about postings on campus please contact the Office of the Reynolds Club and Student Activities at the Student Activities Center (RC 001, 834-8300).
+The Center for Leadership and Involvement monitors the bulletin boards in the Reynolds Club and Bartlett Hall only.
+If a member of the University community has any concerns about postings on campus please contact the Center for Leadership and Involvement (RC 001, 834-8300).